Meandres/nur-niwa/README.md

 # NUR-庭

-*庭: an idyllic place containing plants and animals long extinct in the outside world preserving the knowledge of the ancient world within an isolated and concealed area*
+*an idyllic place containing plants and animals long extinct in the outside world preserving the knowledge of the ancient world within an isolated and concealed area*

 ## Setup